dong200k/Phaser_Game/server/devdocs/MapCreation.md

 3. Scroll down to the "Download Now" button.
 4. This software is free to use, but you can make a donation.
 To continue click on the "No thanks, just take me to the downloads" link.
 5. Click on the Download button depending on which operating system you are using.
 Once you do so the installer should begin downloading.
-6. Finally, go through the installation process once the download is completed.
+6. Finally, once the download is completed, go through the installation process.

-Check out the [tiled documentation](https://doc.mapeditor.org/en/stable/) on more usage information.
+Check out the [tiled documentation](https://doc.mapeditor.org/en/stable/) for more usage information.

 ## Creating a dungeon